-A new survey by Home Instead, Inc., franchisor of the Home Instead Senior Care® network, found that half of working female caregivers feel they have to choose between being a good employee and being a good daughter.
-In addition, a quarter (25%) of working daughters find there is a workplace stigma associated with being a caregiver for an aging parent, and 23 percent have found that their supervisor is unsympathetic.
+Half of working female caregivers feel they have to choose between being a good employee and being a good daughter, according to a new survey by Home Instead, Inc., franchisor of the Home Instead Senior Care® network.
+In addition, one quarter (25 percent) of daughters find there is a workplace stigma in being a caregiver, and 23 percent believe their supervisor is unsympathetic.

 Home Instead offers free monthly newsletters with tips and advice for caregivers of elderly loved ones.